Guna Airlines

 Guna Airlines Pvt.
-Ltd. (गुण एयरलाइन्स) is an airline based in Nepal operating domestic scheduled flights from its base at Tribhuvan International Airport.
+Ltd. (गुण एयरलाइन्स) was an airline based in Nepal operating domestic scheduled flights from its base at Tribhuvan International Airport.
 Guna Airlines was initially formed in 2009, when it was part of the Guna Group a Nepalese conglomerate of companies.
 After ceasing operations in 2013 and transferring its operations to Simrik Airlines, the airline restarted operations in 2021 while retransferring operations back into the initial airline company.

 History

 The Guna Group began as a small gold shop known as Guna Jewellers in Patan in 1984 and has since grown to a multi-industry company.
 In 2009, the group launched Guna Airlines.

 In 2013, Guna Airlines ceased trading due to financial difficulties and was acquired by Simrik Airlines for NRs 350 million.
 Simrik Airlines used the Brand of Guna for some more time before renaming and repainting the two Beechcraft 1900 aircraft, that were previously operated by Guna Airlines.

 In 2020, first reports appeared stating that Guna Airlines would be reestablished.
 In early 2021, the airline announced that it would buy five BAe Jetstream 41 from Yeti Airlines to restart operation under the brand name Guna Airlines.
 For this, chairman Rajendra Shakya invested 1 billion Nepali Rupees into the company.

 On 16 September 2021, operations began again with regular flights from Kathmandu to Pokhara and Bharatpur, after which it gradually increased its network.

 In early 2023, the Civil Aviation Authority of Nepal suspended all operations of the airline as it was unable to pay salaries of its staff.
 Later, the authority also stopped any aircraft sale of the company.
 This grounding continued to March 2024, when the airline prepared to resume flights.